 CRI Cray X-MP

 The X-MP/48 featured a new multiprocessor architecture, housing four processors in one cabinet.
-This opened the door to parallel execution of models, allowing models to be partitioned into a number of asynchronously executable parts.
+This opened the door to parallel execution of models, allowing the models to be partitioned into a number of asynchronously executable parts.
 This mode of use, called multitasking, was the harbinger of modern-day parallel computing.
-Multitasking was not extensively used at first, but NCAR scientists soon adapted their models to use multiple processors simultaneously, the first being NCAR's Community Climate Model (CCM) in early 1987.
-That first parallel version of CCM allowed simulations to be done 3.7 times faster on the full X-MP than on a single processor.
+Multitasking was not used extensively at first, but NCAR scientists soon adapted their models to use multiple processors simultaneously, the first being NCAR's Community Climate Model (CCM) in early 1987.
+That first parallel version of CCM allowed simulations to be done 3.7 times faster on the full X-MP than was possible on a single processor.

-Each X-MP processor could execute two instructions in 8.5 nanoseconds and the system as a whole had a peak computation rate of 941 million floating-point operations per second (megaflops).
+Each X-MP processor could execute two instructions in 8.5 nanoseconds, and the system as a whole had a peak computation rate of 941 million floating-point operations per second (megaflops).
 NCAR's X-MP had a main memory of eight million 64-bit words (64 megabytes).
-The processors were significantly faster than those of the Cray-1A, and could communicate with each other extremely efficiently.
+The processors were significantly faster than those of the Cray-1A and could communicate with each other extremely efficiently.

 While NCAR's Cray X-MP/48 was decommissioned on September 30, 1990, four months after the Cray Y-MP8/864 arrived, its SSD and 20 gigabytes of disk were connected to the Cray Y-MP.